angus-grant/node-red-contrib-sensor-dynamic-ds18b20/README.md

 ## Features

+Usage is split into 2 sections:
+* Retrieving sensor id
   * Click the "Retrieve sensors" button
   * This will hit the http://127.0.0.1:1880/sensors/1wire/ API provided by the underlying DS18B20 module
   * Sensor id's will be loaded into the drop-down menu
   * The sample flow writes the selected id to a global variable
   * This global variable is written to the "msg.sensorid" property of the node-red-contrib-sensor-dynamic-ds18b20 module.
+* Retrieving temperature
+  * The saved variable which contains the sensor id passes the variable into the msg.sensorid property of the dynamic DS18B20 node
-* This then reads the temp value from that sensor
+  * it's msg.payload value is the temperature of that probe
-* No more defining temp sensor id's in design mode, you can allocate them dynamically in the UI

 ![sensor id drop-down](https://user-images.githubusercontent.com/45915404/125449045-21c003ab-15e9-4248-b0be-97f0cd343537.png)